Master Sergeant Christopher Shieh

 Prior to joining “The President’s Own,” Master Sgt.
 Shieh was principal violist with the Maryland Symphony Orchestra in Hagerstown and the Annapolis Symphony Orchestra in Maryland.
 He also has performed with the Kennedy Center Opera House Orchestra in Washington, D.C., and at the Lancaster Festival in Ohio.

-Staff Sergeant Sarah Hart
+Gunnery Sergeant Sarah Hart

-Violist Staff Sergeant Sarah Hart joined “The President’s Own” United States Marine Chamber Orchestra in January 2009.
-Staff Sgt.
+Violist Gunnery Sergeant Sarah Hart joined “The President’s Own” United States Marine Chamber Orchestra in January 2009.
+Gunnery Sgt.
 Hart began her musical training at age 6.
 After graduating in 2002 from Rosati-Kain High School in St. Louis, she earned a bachelor’s degree in biology and minors in music and chemistry in 2006 from Truman State University in Kirksville, Mo., where she studied with Dr. Sam McClure.
-In 2008, SSgt Hart earned a master’s degree in viola performance with an additional focus in pedagogy from Indiana University in Bloomington, where she studied with Atar Arad, former member of the Cleveland Quartet.
+In 2008, Gunnery Sgt.
+Hart earned a master’s degree in viola performance with an additional focus in pedagogy from Indiana University in Bloomington, where she studied with Atar Arad, former member of the Cleveland Quartet.
 In 2015 she earned a doctorate from the University of Maryland in College Park where she studied with Dan Foster, principal viola of the National Symphony Orchestra in Washington, D.C.
 She also has studied with Dr. Catharine Carroll at the Aspen Music Festival in Colorado.

-Prior to joining “The President’s Own,” Staff Sgt.
+Prior to joining “The President’s Own,” Gunnery Sgt.
 Hart performed at the Pacific Music Festival in Sapporo, Japan, and as a member of the Columbus Indiana Philharmonic and the Terre Haute Symphony Orchestra in Indiana.

 Gunnery Sergeant Tam Tran